bsurmanski/wlc/doc/DESIGN.md

 compare the two equivilent casts in the assignment of foo1, and foo2. the second of which can be read left to right without the need to look back to the beginning of the expression.
+The infix cast syntax is experimental and may be removed for simplicity.

 ## Why are braces optional for a function body?
 this allows quick oneliner functions to be easy to write and read.
 This also